Quality Improvement (For ES/CS/SAS)

 MaxCourse ID: SW503

-All Royal Colleges have added Quality Improvement as a subject, an approach to improving care and a component of training since the publication of Training for Better Outcomes by the Academy of Royal Colleges in 2016.
+All Royal Colleges have added Quality Improvement as a subject to their curricula to ensure a more consistent approach to improving care.
+This has been a component of training since the publication of Training for Better Outcomes by the Academy of Royal Colleges in 2016.

-This half day session is designed to ensure all educational supervisors are more understanding of the context for QI, the fundamentals of how QI methods work and in particular how they differ from Audit and how best to support, encourage and supervise good quality improvement experiences for their trainees.
+The half day session, QI for educational Supervisors, is designed to ensure all educational supervisors are more understanding of the context for QI, the fundamentals of how QI methods work and in particular how they differ from Audit.
+We will cover how best to support, encourage and supervise good quality improvement experiences for trainees.
+The opportunity is provided to review examples of good projects and to consider how trainees can become effective and successful in this component of their programme.

 At the end of the session participants will:

-- Have more evidence of how QI impacts on doctors, patients, the NHS and wider society
+- Have more evidence of how QI impacts positively on doctors, patients, the NHS and wider society

 - Understand how QI differs from audit

-- See how Human factors and safe design provide a structured means to agree what to improve and why
+- See how Human factors and safe design provide a structured means to agree what to improve and how to do so in a multidisciplinary setting

-- Have a check list of what common barriers there are and explore strategies to overcome them individually or together
+- Have a check list of what common barriers to change and thus improvement there are and explore strategies to overcome them individually or together

 Booking for these courses will be taken on MaxCourse, our online booking system.